PS2ClassicsVault/Steam-Deck-CPU-Governor/README.md

-# Steam Deck CPU Scheduler
+# Steam Deck CPU Governor
-Set your steam deck to a preset scheduler w/out performance loss, you will need to have a password setup via terminal before using this script!
+Set your steam deck to a preset governor w/out performance loss, you will need to have a password setup via terminal before using this script!

 ## Usage/Installation: